Scalingo/documentation/src/_posts/platform/deployment/continuous-integration/2000-01-01-deploy-scalingo-from-travis-ci.md

 - **app**: App is the name of your app on Scalingo, it is extracted from the remote option.
 - **on**: Specify the branch to deploy from, default is `master`.
 Change this if your code is not on master.
-You can also trigger the deploy from any branch:
+You can also trigger the deployment from any branch:
 ```yaml
 deploy:
   on: